 White balancing (10 points).
-After identifying the correct Bayer pattern, we want to perform white balancing.
 Implement both the white world and gray world automatic white balancing algorithms, as discussed in class.
 Additionally, implement a third white balancing algorithm, where you multiply the red, green, and blue channels with the <r_scale>, <g_scale>, and <b_scale> values you recorded earlier from the reconnaissance run of dcraw.
 These values correspond to the white balancing presets used by the camera.
 After completing the entire developing process, check what the image looks like when using each of the three white balancing algorithms, and decide which one you like best.
 (See numpy functions max and mean.)